 This extra eye on the road passes information about the vehicle’s surroundings to ADAS.
 The system then responds and activates automated security measures when needed.

-2. ADAS technology includes collision warnings, traffic sign recognition, lane departure warning, parking assistant, and pedestrian registration.
+2. ADAS technology includes collision warnings, traffic sign recognition, lane departure warning, parking assistant, HUD display, and pedestrian registration.

 4. “Smart auto glass” has special tinted and uncolored areas on the glass, allowing the camera to “see” the road.
 The windshield, therefore, composes an essential part of the camera lens.